Some links in this post may be affiliate links

 With good care, Catts can bloom twice a year.
 Most of the Corsage Orchids available are hybrids.
 Pink, white, red, purple, blue and yellow flowered varieties are available.

-Cattleya Orchids (Corsage Orchids) are non-toxic to both humans and pets as indicated by ASPCA.
-They are safe to grow indoors.
+No. Cattleya Orchids are non-toxic to both humans and pets as indicated by ASPCA.
+They are safe to grow in a home with kids and pets.

 Catts are related to the genera Brassavola and Laelia with which they have been used extensively in hybridization.